-Subsidized Federal Loans is a term that one generally uses for a type of students loan.
+Subsidized Federal Loans is a term that one generally uses for a type of student loan.
 A subsidized federal loan is basically a federal student loan to support eligible students in covering the cost of education.
 This loan comes from the U.S. Department of Education and is available for the participating schools.
-As we know the cost of studies is gradually increasing and the student needs financial support.
-One can get private loans also but that may have higher interest rates as well as security issues.
-Hence, the students prefer to go for Federal Loans which have lower interest rates.
+As we know, the cost of studies is gradually increasing, and the student needs financial support.
+One can get private loans also, but that may have higher interest rates and security issues.
+Hence, the students prefer to go for Federal Loans, which have lower interest rates.
 About 43.4 million students have opted for Federal Direct Student Loans as of 2021.

 Direct Federal Student Loans have two variants.
-One is subsidized and the other is unsubsidized loans.
+One is subsidized, and the other is unsubsidized loans.
 Both these loans help to cover education costs for students.
-But what makes the two different is that the interest on the subsidized loan does not accrue the same way as other loans.
+But what makes the two different is that the interest on the subsidized loan does not accrue the same way as on other loans.
 In a subsidized federal loan, the government covers the interest cost but only temporarily.

-For applying for Perkins Loan, one has to submit the FASFA (Free Application for Federal Student Aid) application.
+To apply for Perkins Loan, one must submit the FASFA (Free Application for Federal Student Aid) application.
 It is the school that decides the money that one can get from this loan.
 Moreover, this money can not be more than the students’ financial needs.

 Subsidized vs. Unsubsidized Federal Loans

-To get a better understanding of subsidized students’ loans, we must know the differences between subsidized and unsubsidized loans.
+To better understand subsidized students’ loans, we must know the differences between subsidized and unsubsidized loans.
 We will list out below the key differences between both types of student loans:

 - The subsidized loans are available only to undergraduates.
-However, unsubsidized student loans are available for all, whether they are pursuing graduate or undergraduate program or a professional degree.
+However, unsubsidized student loans are available for all, whether they are pursuing a graduate or undergraduate program or a professional degree.